mbalazin/cse599c-17sp-tutorials/tensorflow/README.md

 ## 2. Basic usage of Tensorflow

+Tensorflow usage locally is demonstrated with the help of Convolutional and Recurrent Neural Networks Tutorials.
+Tensor Playground is presented to visualize the real-time performance of neural networks.

+Run "RNN_CNN_Tensorflow.ipynb" to train the model and get accuracy.

 ## 3. Compare Tensorflow to Spark

 We compare Tensorflow with Spark by applying multilayer perceptron (MLP) with two hidden layers on MNIST handwritten digit dataset ([MNIST](http://yann.lecun.com/exdb/mnist/)).